Menu

 Are there direct flights from the US to Santorini?

-No. All US nonstop flights land in Athens.
-Santorini's runway cannot accommodate the wide-body aircraft used on transatlantic routes.
-You connect from Athens via a 45-minute domestic flight on Aegean Airlines or Sky Express, or via a European hub connection.
+No. All US nonstop flights to Greece land in Athens International Airport.
+Santorini's runway cannot accommodate wide-body transatlantic aircraft.
+You connect from Athens via a 45-minute domestic flight on Aegean Airlines or Sky Express.

 Which US cities have nonstop flights to Athens?

-In summer 2026: New York JFK, Boston, Atlanta, Philadelphia, Chicago, Washington Dulles, Charlotte, and the new Dallas–Fort Worth.
-Year-round: Atlanta, Boston, and Philadelphia only.
+In summer 2026, nonstop service operates from New York JFK, Boston, Atlanta, Philadelphia, Chicago, Washington Dulles, Charlotte, and Dallas-Fort Worth.
+Year-round service is only from Atlanta, Boston, and Philadelphia.

 How long is a direct flight from the US to Greece?

-From the East Coast, 10 to 11 hours outbound and 11 to 12.5 hours returning.
-From Chicago and Dallas, add about 1 to 2 hours.
-All flights are overnight, departing evening and arriving the next morning.
+From the East Coast, 10-11 hours outbound and 11-12.5 hours returning due to headwinds.
+From Chicago and Dallas, add 1-2 hours.
+All flights are overnight red-eyes departing evening, arriving Athens morning.

 Is there a nonstop flight from Los Angeles to Greece?

 No. There are no nonstop flights from the West Coast to Greece.
-LAX travelers connect through a European hub or an East Coast nonstop gateway.
-Total travel time from LAX runs 15 to 18 hours depending on the connection.
+Los Angeles travelers connect through East Coast gateways like JFK or Atlanta, or European hubs.
+Total travel time runs 15-18 hours.

 Which airline is best for direct flights to Greece?

-Delta has the most year-round routes (Atlanta, Boston).
-American has the widest seasonal network (five routes including the new Dallas service).
+Delta has the most year-round routes from Atlanta and Boston.
+American Airlines has the widest seasonal network including Dallas.
 United covers Chicago and Washington.
-Norse Atlantic is the budget option from JFK.
-The best choice depends on your departure city and loyalty program.
+Norse Atlantic is the budget JFK option.

-Will there ever be direct flights to the Greek islands from the US?
+Will there ever be direct flights from the US to Greek islands?

-Unlikely in the near term.
+Unlikely.
 Santorini, Mykonos, and most island airports have short runways that cannot handle wide-body transatlantic aircraft.
-Crete's Heraklion airport has a longer runway but no US carrier has announced plans for direct service.
-The current model of connecting through Athens or European hubs is expected to continue.
+Crete's Heraklion has a longer runway but no US carrier has announced plans for service.